-On April 16, 2020, as part of the Federal CARES Act, PCOM signed and returned to the Department of Education the Certification and Agreement under section 18004(a)(1) of the CARES Act to provide emergency financial aid grants to students.
-Of the $863,192 PCOM receives, half of the funds, $431,596, are mandated to be given to Title IV-eligible students.
-PCOM has approximately 2,585 currently enrolled students who are eligible for Title IV funding and could potentially be eligible for funds if they are affected by COVID-19.
+On April 16, 2020, as part of the Federal CARES Act, PCOM signed and returned to the Department of Education the Certification and Agreement under section 18004(a)(1) of the CARES Act to provide emergency financial aid grants to students as well as institutional funding to schools to help mitigate the costs of COVID related expenses.
+Of the $863,192 PCOM receives, half of the funds, $431,596, are mandated to be given as direct payment grants to Title IV-eligible students.
+PCOM has allocated an additional $331,596 of it's institutional funding to this total to respond to the overwhelming need for its students.
+PCOM has approximately 2,536 currently enrolled students who are eligible for Title IV funding and could potentially be eligible for funds if they are affected by COVID-19.

 U.S. Department of Education

 Up to $1,500 per student per academic year.